myles-parfeniuk/data_control/README.md

 * CallAlways will execute follower callback functions _always_
 * CallDifferent will only execute follower callback functions if the current data is _different_ from the new data set()
 * CallSame will only execute follower callback functions if the current data is the _same_ as the new data set()
-* CallEquals will only execute follower callback functions if the new data set() _equals_ its compare_data member

    Example syntax: